 Cost of Fees

 At the time of writing, the average Monero fee is around 90c.
-This has changed dramatically in relation to the price of Monero.
+This has changed dramatically concerning the price of Monero.
 At it’s highest point, the cost of sending Monero was just over $20!
-Evidently, Monero suffers the same scalability issues as Bitcoin.
+Monero suffers the same scalability issues as Bitcoin.